signalfx/splunk-otel-collector-chart/README.md

 ### How to install

-To install splunk-otel-collector in k8s cluster at one of the configuration groups `splunkPlatform` or `splunkObservability` has to be fully configured.
+In order to install Splunk OpenTelemetry Connector in a k8s cluster, either `splunkPlatform` or `splunkObservability` configuration group has to be fully specified.

 For Splunk Enterprise/Cloud the following parameters are required: